The Best Full-size Strollers of 2017

 Best for Versatility

 The UPPAbaby Vista earned the top score in this review with impressive results in almost every test.
 Unfortunately, thanks to a $820 list price and heavier size, it missed winning an Editors' Choice award that went to its smaller and less expensive brother the UPPAbaby Cruz.
-The truth is this full-size stroller is a very nice product that testers really enjoyed using and loved for its versatility of seating and features.
-This stroller is easy to use, easy to push and can accommodate up to three children, making it a versatile option for growing families with the quality to last for several years.
-The Vista comes standard with a bassinet and toddler seat.
-The frame accepts up to two infant car seats at the same time, or 2 toddler seats, and other variations including several using the bassinet with seats that can sit forward or back.
-This makes the Vista one of the most versatile in the review.
+The truth is this full-size stroller is a very nice product that testers really enjoyed for its versatility of seating and features.
+This stroller is easy to use, easy to push and can accommodate up to three children, making it a versatile option for growing families with top quality to last for years.
+The Vista comes standard with a bassinet and toddler seat, and the frame accepts up to two infant car seats at the same time, or 2 toddler seats, and other variations including several using the bassinet with seats that can sit forward or back.
+This variety makes the Vista one of the most versatile in the review and a great choice for growing families.

 Easy to use